NCIP/gdc-docs/docs/AWG/Users_Guide/1_Getting_Started.md

 [![GDC Data Portal Toolbar (Left)](images/AWG_Left_Toolbar.png)](images/AWG_Left_Toolbar.png "Click to see the full image.")

-The right portion of this toolbar provides access to [quick search](#quick-search), [authentication functions](Authentication.md), the [cart](Cart.md), and the GDC Apps menu:
+The right portion of this toolbar provides access to [quick search](#quick-search), [authentication functions](Authentication.md), the [cart](4_Cart.md), and the GDC Apps menu:

 [![GDC Data Portal Toolbar (Left)](images/AWG_Right_Toolbar.png)](images/AWG_Right_Toolbar.png "Click to see the full image.")

-The GDC Apps menu provides links to all resources provided by the GDC, including the [GDC Legacy Archive](Legacy_Archive.md).
+The GDC Apps menu provides links to all resources provided by the GDC.

 [![GDC Apps](images/gdc-data-portal-gdc-apps.png)](images/gdc-data-portal-gdc-apps.png "Click to see the full image.")